 If the apprenticeship you seek is not open, consider what you can do now to be an outstanding candidate in the near future.
 Carpenters are industrial athletes; what can you do to improve your flexibility, strength and endurance?
 Can you collect work references that demonstrate your ability to learn, accept feedback, communicate and work as a team member?
 Are you ready to pass a pre-employment drug test?
 Should you consider a pre-apprenticeship or employment in a related field?
 Do you already have experience doing physical labor and adapting to working outdoors in various weather situations?

 If your apprenticeship program is open, complete the online application.
-Choose a date to attend a Pre-Hire Orientation class.
-Upon completing this class, you will be scheduled for your interview with the JATC (typically in the next month).
+Choose a date to attend Required Pre-Interview Preparation.
+Upon completing this online workshop, you will be scheduled for your interview with the JATC (typically in the next month).
 Your application and interview are scored and ranked.
 Top ranking individuals will be invited to become an apprentice as space becomes available.

 Your interview is the opportunity to tell your story and demonstrate commitment to your career plan.
 Prepare for your interview.
 Anticipate what the JATC members might ask you and practice your answers.
 Make a list of your positive qualities and the pertinent life experiences (manual labor, working in adverse weather, previous construction jobs, etc.) you want to remember to mention.